tomascordero/chargebee-php/dotnet/README.md

-# ChargeBee .Net Client Library - Version 1
+# Chargebee .Net Client Library - API V1

-The .Net library for integrating with ChargeBee Recurring Billing and Subscription Management solution.
+The .Net library for integrating with Chargebee Recurring Billing and Subscription Management solution.

-This library is applicable for Chargebee API version 1. <b>Library for version 2 can be found in [master](https://github.com/chargebee/chargebee-dotnet) branch</b>
+Chargebee now supports two API versions - [V1](https://apidocs.chargebee.com/docs/api/v1) and [V2](https://apidocs.chargebee.com/docs/api).
+This library is for our <b>older API version V1</b>.
+The library for V2 can be found in the [master branch](https://github.com/chargebee/chargebee-dotnet).

+You'd want to upgrade to V2 to benefit from the new functionality.
+Click here for the [API V2 Upgradation Guide](https://apidocs.chargebee.com/docs/api/v1#api-v2-upgradation-guide).

 ## Installation